wavefrontHQ/docs/pages/doc/ui_sharing.md

     ![embed_chart_snippet](images/embed_chart_snippet.png)

-1. Copy the snippet and paste it into the desired location.
-You can adjust the `width` and `height` parameters.--->
+3. Copy the snippet and paste it into the desired location.
+You can adjust the `width` and `height` parameters.